 If your telephone equipment causes harm to the telephone network, the telephone company may disconnect your service temporarily.
-When possible, the telephone company will notify you in advance.
+When possible, the telephone company will notify you in advance of pending disconnection.
 If advanced notice is not practical, you will be notified as soon as possible.
 You will also be informed of your right to file a compliant with the FCC.